folio-org/ui-okapi-console/doc/running-a-complete-system.md

 to see the Stripes application's home page.
 From there, you can navigate to the Okapi Console.

-(You can also go to the Users UI module, but it won't work yet because the server-side module has not been set up.)
+You can also go to the Users UI module, but unless you are using a virtual machine (e.g. folio-backend) or some other method of deploying the modules and test data as explained above, then it will not work yet because the server-side module has not been set up.
+So continue with the following steps using the Okapi Console.

 ### Set up the module, tenant and users